Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Neural Acquisition Function

-\method has four key components to jointly achieve these enhancements: (1) \textbf{GP-based surrogate model (GP)}: This component models the objective function based on the user's observed performance data.
-It provides the predicted mean and variance necessary for computing acquisition values and remains the foundation for all downstream decisions.
+As illustrated in \autoref{fig:naf}, \method has four key components to jointly achieve these enhancements: (1) \textbf{GP-based surrogate model (GP)}: This component models the objective function based on the user's observed performance data.
 (2) \textbf{Neural acquisition function (\texttt{naf})}: This deep neural network replaces hand-crafted acquisition functions by learning a task-specific policy.
 Unlike the original NAF, our model is explicitly trained to condition on \textit{objective weights}, enabling it to adjust its search strategy according to the prioritized trade-offs during deployment.
 To distinguish it from the original method, we refer to our version in lowercase: \texttt{naf}.
-Two more elements are introduced to mitigate the novel user challenge: (3) \textbf{Expected Improvement (EI):} A classical, well-established acquisition function used as a \textit{fallback}.
+Two more elements are introduced to mitigate the novel user challenge: (3) \textbf{Expected Improvement (EI):} An acquisition function used as a \textit{fallback}.
 When the neural model performs poorly (e.g., due to encountering a novel user), EI provides a stable and exploration-oriented alternative.
 The acquisition values produced by \texttt{naf} and EI are combined via a weighted sum.
 (4) \textbf{Novelty detector:} This module estimates how novel the current user is with respect to the training distribution.
 Based on this assessment, it dynamically adjusts the weight between the neural acquisition score (\texttt{naf}) and the EI score.
 As novelty increases, more weight is placed on EI to ensure robust performance.

-In the below subsections, we will expand the details of each components.
+Note that two of the four elements (the GP and the EI) follow standard BO, and the \texttt{naf} component is adopted from prior work \cite{volpp2019meta}.
+Our contribution lies in integrating these components and adapting them to the unique challenges of human-centered optimization, including dynamically weighted objectives and out-of-distribution users.
+We expand the details of each component below.